DealsBeam/Universal-Intel-Chipset-Updater/README.md

 We welcome contributions!
 If you have:

-- New driver versions or platform information
+- New INF versions or platform information
 - New HWIDs for the database
 - Bug reports or script improvements